 Illegal activity only intensified with the subsequent discovery of three additional jump points and increased traffic from neighboring unclaimed systems.
 Gangs began to stalk the flight paths between the jump points and planets, preying on any ship they found.
 That, combined with the Hathor Group’s stranglehold on the system, dissuaded most people from visiting and most businesses from setting up operations.

 Meanwhile, the Hathor Group continued to rip resources out of Nexus III, Nexus IV and the Elcibre Belt until the profit margin began to dip below their ballooning security budget.
 The Hathor Group officially abandoned the system in 2672, leaving behind an inhospitable wasteland, scarred by centuries of mining and lacking basic civilian infrastructure.
 It should come as no surprise what happened next.

-After the Hathor Group left, the strip-mined surface of Lagos (in particular) provided perfect cover for criminal packs to move into the system and establish operations.
+After the Hathor Group left, the strip-mined surface of Lago (in particular) provided perfect cover for criminal packs to move into the system and establish operations.
 The system’s population swelled and led some to believe it could challenge Spider as the center of the underworld.
 It was during this era that the name Nexus was first used to describe its role as a criminal system hub, earning it an additional tag: the “Crossroads of Crime.”